himanshugupta30062/Sahadhyayi/README.md

 ## Resetting Website Visit IDs

 To clear existing website visit data and restart the auto-incrementing ID counter, execute the SQL commands in [docs/ResetWebsiteVisitIDs.md](docs/ResetWebsiteVisitIDs.md).

+## Generating Sitemap and Pre-rendered Pages

+Run `npm run generate:sitemap` to rebuild `public/sitemap.xml` with all important URLs, including author and book pages.
+To create static HTML pages with meta tags for key routes, execute `npm run prerender`.
+The generated files are placed under `public/prerender` and copied to the final build so search engines can index them easily.